 How A Records Differ from Other DNS Records

-While A records map domain names to IPv4 addresses, other DNS record types serve different purposes:
+A records point domain names to IPv4 addresses, but there are other DNS record types that do different things:

 Why A Records are Essential